jwestfall69/mad/README.md

 I'm using debian wsl.
 You will want to `apt-get install build-essential` to get gcc/make.

-vasm and vlink are need to for actually compiling the m68k source code, which are available here
+vasm and vlink are need to for compiling the m68k source code, which are available here

 http://sun.hasenbraten.de/vasm/<br>
 http://sun.hasenbraten.de/vlink/

-For vasm you will need vasmm68k_mot.
-If you are building vasm from source, like I did, you can build it with the following command
+For vasm you will need the vasmm68k_mot variant.
+If you are building vasm from source, you can build it with the following command from where ever you decompressed vasm.tar.gz.

 ```
 $ make CPU=m68k SYNTAX=mot
 ```

-Copy the resulting vasmm68k_mot (and vlink) so they are within your $PATH (ie /usr/local/bin/)
+Copy the resulting vasmm68k_mot (and vlink, when you get that compiled) so they are within your $PATH (ie: /usr/local/bin/)

-The first thing you will want to is run `make` in the `util` dir, which has a couple utils that deal with crc/mirror injecting and rom splitting.
+The first thing you will want to is run `make` in the `util` dir, which has a couple utils that deal with crc/mirror injection and rom splitting.

-Under the machine/ dir will be the different board types
+Under the machine/ directory are the available board types:

 ```
 jwestfall@DESKTOP-7LADK23:/mnt/c/Users/jwestfall/Desktop/mad/machine$ ls -la